 Approximately 4.2 million Americans over the age of 40 have some form of visual impairment.
-If and when your doctor tells you it’s time for getting glasses, you need to prepare questions for your optometrist so you can make informed decisions about your vision.
+If and when your doctor tells you it’s time you need to prepare questions for your optometrist so you can make informed decisions about your vision.

 In this article, we list the top questions for your optometrist when it comes to getting new glasses.
 Continue reading if you want to take responsibility for your optical health.